GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/pygeosxExamples/initialConditionModification/AdvancedExample.rst

 At the end of this example you will know:

-  - how to modify GEOSX arrays using pygeosx
+  - how to modify GEOS arrays using pygeosx
   - handle parallel communication with pygeosx_tools